 - COMMUNICATION: Creating interagency networks and standard practices for consistent, ongoing dialogue and information-sharing about how various federal resources can be used to support local and regional economic development priorities.

 - COLLABORATION: Identifying and pursuing opportunities for combined interagency investments in local and regional projects.

-- OPIMIZATION: Aligning strategic investments in multi-faceted economic development projects in order to maximize the number and overall impact of beneficial outcomes.
+- OPTIMIZATION: Aligning strategic investments in multi-faceted economic development projects in order to maximize the number and overall impact of beneficial outcomes.

 Instead of a “Washington-knows-best” approach, EDA assistance is consistently awarded in support of locally-identified economic development strategies and priorities.
-Through EDI, EDA takes this same approach in partnership with other federal programs.
-EDI “crowdsources” cross-agency expertise and other critical resources to help communities implement effective, innovative solutions to locally-identified economic development needs.
+Through EDI, EDA promotes this same approach in partnership with other federal programs.
+EDI “crowdsources” cross-agency expertise and other critical resources that are necessary for communities to implement effective, innovative solutions to locally-identified economic development needs.
 EDI policies, guidance materials and other tools can help potential applicants, as well as federal program staff, rapidly identify the economic development partners and resources (both federal and non-federal) that are best suited to a community’s specific economic development needs and priorities.

-In addition to integrating federal resource investments, EDI seeks to promote and facilitate federal collaboration with a variety of local and regional stakeholders, including:
+In addition to integrating federal resource investments, EDI seeks to promote and facilitate federal collaboration with a variety of local and regional stakeholders, including, but not limited to: